-Carome Homestead is now home to a thriving café and community gardens.
+Carome is now home to Two Beans and a Farm, a thriving cafe, and the Mernda Community Garden at Carome.
 Set in paddocks and perched on the Plenty River, the homestead provides open space and views that recall the area’s rural past.
-Visit for a coffee in the historic bluestone house and a stroll along the Plenty River.
+Visit for a coffee in the historic bluestone homestead and views over the Plenty River.
+Carome is situated on the land of the Wurundjeri people.

-Working Heritage is planning for the future of Carome Homestead.
+Working Heritage is planning for the future of Carome.
 Now that the house has been revived, our attention is turning to the outbuildings, gardens and broader landscape.

 t: 9600 1667